espressif/esp-hosted/esp_hosted_fg/docs/MCU_based_host/SPI_setup.md

 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |

 ### 1.1 Hardware Setup/Connections
 * In this setup, ESP board acts as a SPI peripheral and provides Wi-Fi capabilities to host.
-Please connect ESP peripheral to STM32F469I board's CN12 Extension connecter with jumper cables as mentioned below.
+Please connect ESP board to STM32F469I board's CN12 Extension connecter with jumper cables as mentioned below.
 It may be good to use small length cables to ensure signal integrity.
-* Power ESP peripheral and STM32F469I separately with a power supply that provide sufficient power.
-ESP peripheral can be powered through PC using micro-USB cable.
+* STM32F469I should be powered with correct incoming power rating.
+ESP peripheral can be powered through PC using micro-USB/USB-C cable.
 STM32 can be powered with mini-B cable.
 It is also used as USART connection for debug logs from host.
 Serial port communicaton program like tera term or minicom used to print the logs.
 * BT/BLE support will be added in upcoming release.

 #### Hardware connections for ESP32